Documentation Index

 9. Add integration tests around your business flow

-The library’s own tests cover the SDK in isolation; your application should also test:
+The library’s own tests cover the SDK in isolation; your application should also test:- order creation -> payment creation mapping

 - callback handling and idempotency